 - Star Trek: The Next Generation also indulged in this far too often.

 - Consider the "dimensional inverter" used in the episode "The High Ground", that could transport things straight through even a Galaxy-class starship's shields (or any other shields) without trouble, but had a cumulative and lethal side effect on people who used it repeatedly.
 And while that's obviously a sane reason not to use it in normal service, it does nothing to explain why they didn't use it for, oh, one-way trips by inanimate objects straight through enemy starship shields... objects like armed anti-matter warheads, for example.
 (Or as a Plan B for when crew members are in danger on the planet but can't be beamed up due to an attack on the ship that requires them to keep their shields up or a Negative Space Wedgie that blocks the beam).

-- Or the episode "Lonely Among Us" where the transporter brought the dead back to life!
+- We also have the episode "Lonely Among Us" where the transporter brought the dead back to life!
 Although it's possible that this was only feasible in that one case, since the person's consciousness had been converted into energy by the being that had possessed him.
-Still, the episode seems to imply that they can always rematerialize a previously saved version of a crewmember.
+Still, the episode seems to imply that they can always re-materialize a previously saved version of a crew member.

-- "Hero Worship" has Geordi connecting the shields to the warp drive to more than double their strength.
+- "Hero Worship" has Geordi connecting the shields to the warp drive, more than doubling their strength.
 Never mind the other hundred times when this would have been useful.

 - "Who Watches the Watchers" has Troi and Riker implanted with subcutaneous communicators, allowing two-way communication between themselves and the Enterprise, which only the ground team can hear.
 Naturally, this technology was only ever used four more times over the course of the entire franchise, despite existing as early as the 22nd Century according to Star Trek: Enterprise.